joemcboe/GUWlib/docs/source/userguide/installation.rst

 There are two ways to use GUWlib:

-- on the local computer,
+- on the local computer
-- or, for computationally intensive models, on a cluster.
+- on a cluster (for computationally intensive models).

 Based on the needs, different dependencies need to be fullfilled.
 The setup process for local solving and additional installation steps for solving models on a cluster are described below.